15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: The Segre cubic and the Castelnuovo-Richmond-Igusa quartic

-is given by a choice of a basis in the linear system of polar quadrics of $\sfS_3$.
-The duality map is equivariant with respect to the action ${}^{I}\frakS_6$ on $\sfS_3$ and the action of $\frakS_6$ on $\CR_4$ via permuting the coordinates $y_i$.
 The images of planes in $\sfS_3$ under $\Psi$ are 15 double lines of $\CR_4$.
 Each line intersects three other lines, and three lines pass through each of 15 intersection points forming a symmetric abstract configuration $(15_3)$, the \emph{Cremona-Richmond configuration}.
 The images of the tangent cones at singular points of $\sfS_3$ are quadric surfaces in $\CR_4$ cut out by hyperplanes everywhere tangent to $\CR_4$ (\emph{cardinal hyperplanes}).

-The Segre cubic $\sfS_3$ is characterized by the property that it contains 10 singular point, the maximum number for a normal cubic hypersurface in $\bbP^4$.
-The singular points are ordinary nodes forming a $\frakS_6$-orbit of the point $[1,1,1,-1,-1,-1]$.
-They are indexed by subsets $(abc)$ of cardinality 3 of the set $[1,6]$, up to complementary sets.
+The Segre cubic $\sfS_3$ is characterized by the property that it contains 10 singular points, the maximal number for a normal cubic hypersurface in $\bbP^4$.
+The singular points are ordinary nodes forming a ${}^I\frakS_6$-orbit of the point $[1,1,1,-1,-1,-1]$.
+They are indexed by subsets $(abc)$ of cardinality 3 of the set $[1,6]$, up to a complementary sets.
 The set of planes is the $\frakS_6$-orbit of the plane $\pi_{12,34,56}:z_1+z_2=z_3+z_4= 0$.
 They are indexed by synthemes $(ab,cd,ef)$.
 Two planes intersect along a line if and only if the synthemes share a duad.
 Otherwise they intersect at a singular point of $\sfS_3$.

 Dually, we have 15 double lines in $\CR_4$ forming a $\frakS_6$-orbit of the line given by equations $y_1-y_2 = y_3-y_4=y_5-y_6 = 0$.
 They are also indexed by synthemes.
 The intersection points of the double lines form a $\frakS_6$-orbit of the point $[-2,2,1,1,1,1]$.
 They are indexed by duads.
 Two double lines intersect if they share a duad.